Payrolling benefits in kind (BIKs) delayed until April 2027

 In advance of this change, employers may have the following questions:

-How will benefits in kind be reported from April 2027?
+How will Benefits in Kind be reported from April 2027?

-The employer will need to work out the yearly value of the benefit, divide it by the number of pay periods in the year, to arrive at amount taxed in each pay period.
+The employer will need to work out the yearly value of the benefit and divide it by the number of pay periods in the year, to arrive at amount taxed in each pay period.
 If the benefit changes, the yearly value must be recalculated and adjusted equally through the remaining pay periods in the tax year.

 Employers will also need to determine whether the benefit is liable to Class 1A NIC, so that the appropriate contributions can be deducted within the FPS submission as well.